The 4Cs of Diamonds

 The 4Cs of diamonds can behave a little differently for fancy cuts.
 Cs such as clarity and carat can be more forgiving in fancy-shape diamonds.
 Larger tables can make these diamonds appear larger, maximizing a lower carat weight.
 Inclusions that are a consideration for round diamonds may be disguised or removed altogether in more specialized cuts.
 Fancy-shaped diamond 4Cs are also unique in terms of clarity, with different shaped stones adding their own faceting to the mix.

-While diamond color is one of the four Cs in respect to how colorless a stone is, there are some diamonds where colorful hues are intentional and even prized.
-Colored diamonds are available in hues of yellow, pink, green, blue and even brown.
-For fancy color diamonds, color isn't about how colorless the diamond is, instead it’s about the stone’s hue, intensity, overtones and saturation.
-When shopping for colored diamonds, the Cs of cut, clarity and carat weight are also still important.
+While diamond colour is one of the four Cs in respect to how colourless a stone is, there are some diamonds where colourful hues are intentional and even prized.
+Coloured diamonds are available in hues of yellow, pink, green, blue and even brown.
+For fancy colour diamonds, colour isn't about how colourless the diamond is, instead it’s about the stone’s hue, intensity, overtones and saturation.
+When shopping for coloured diamonds, the Cs of cut, clarity and carat weight are also still important.

 How to Buy a Diamond

 With so many diamonds for sale, there are a lot of options to choose from.
 Buying a diamond doesn't have to feel like a guessing game.
 Learning a little about the 4Cs, diamond quality and how these influence diamond price can make the buying journey a simple one.